Advertisement

 Family-Friendly Carlsbad

 Thirty-five miles north of downtown San Diego, Carlsbad offers family-friendly adventure everywhere you look.
-The biggest presence, no doubt, is LEGOLAND California Resort, which encourages imagination and interactive play for kids—typically for ages 2 to 12, but really for anyone who loves those iconic plastic bricks.
-It features classic theme park rides, a sprawling Star Wars Miniland, a water park, an aquarium, and two themed hotels (the LEGOLAND Hotel and LEGOLAND Castle Hotel).
-Older kids, meanwhile, may gravitate to nearby attractions like the Alga Norte Community Park (with a lighted skate park for skateboards) or the K1 Speed go-kart track.
-Come spring, the Flower Fields at Carlsbad Ranch make for a lovely afternoon for all ages, with 50 acres of colorful ranunculus blooms.
+The biggest presence, no doubt, is LEGOLAND California Resort, which encourages imagination and interactive play for kids—typically ages 2 to 12, but really for anyone who loves those iconic plastic bricks.
+Beyond classic rides, the resort features a Star Wars Miniland, water park, aquarium, and two themed hotels the LEGOLAND Hotel and LEGOLAND Castle Hotel).
+Older kids may gravitate to Alga Norte Community Park, with its lighted skate park, or the nearby K1 Speed go-kart track.
+Hands-on learning continues at the Museum of Making Music, where interactive exhibits trace the history of musical instruments, while the Gemological Institute of America Museum dazzles with gems, crystals, and lessons in how stones are graded.
+Seasonal fun includes the Carlsbad Strawberry Company, home to u-pick fields that also include a vast pumpkin patch, where kids can harvest produce straight from the field.
+Come spring, the Flower Fields at Carlsbad Ranch add another all-ages highlight, with 50 acres of colorful ranunculus blooms.

 Once here, you can take a break from driving—the city’s all-electric free visitor transportation program will pick you up from a participating lodging property and take you to the area’s top attractions, such as LEGOLAND, the beach, and Carlsbad Village.